-• FF did not design and maintain effective controls related to the identification and disclosure of certain arrangements and transactions with related parties.
+FF did not design and maintain effective controls related to the identification and disclosure of certain arrangements and transactions with related parties.

-The material weaknesses identified in connection with the Special Committee investigation resulted in the revision of our previously filed financial statements as of and for the period ended December 31, 2020 and for the period ended March 31, 2021 related to notes payable, related party notes payable, accrued interest, related party accrued interest, interest expense, and related party interest expense.
+The material weaknesses identified in connection with the Special Committee Investigation resulted in the revision of our previously filed financial statements as of and for the period ended December 31, 2020 related to notes payable, related party notes payable, accrued interest, related party accrued interest, interest expense, and related party interest expense.